TheCyberLocal/OmniBrowse/README.md

 ## Purpose

-The purpose of OmniBrowser is to provide a seamless browsing experience across multiple search engines, allowing users to quickly compare results and navigate through different engines without losing their place.
+The purpose of OmniBrowser is to provide a seamless browsing experience across a variety of search engines simultaneously.

 ## Features

 - **Unified Search Bar**: Enter your search query in the Omni search bar and press enter to see results from all included search engines.
-- **Browser Tabs**: Click on each browser tab (Omni, Chrome, Edge, Brave, Firefox, DuckDuckGo, Ask, and Aol) to view search results from that specific engine.
+- **Browser Tabs**: Click on each browser tab (Omni, Google, Bing, Brave, Yahoo, DuckDuckGo, Ask, and Aol) to view search results from that specific engine.
-- **Omni Tab**: The Mother Of All Browsers (MOAB), returns the top result of each browser.
+- **Omni Tab**: The Mother Of All Browsers (MOAB), returns the combined top results of all browsers.
-- **Tab-Specific URLs**: Each browser tab has its own URL bar and history, which is reset with each new search.
-- **Persistent Navigation**: Navigate through search results within each tab without losing your place when switching between tabs.

 ## Getting Started